What the DAAM: Interpreting Stable Diffusion Using Cross Attention: Our Approach

-Since $D_k^\mathbb{R}$ is positive and scale normalized (summing normalized values preserves linear scale), we can visualize it as a soft heat map, with higher values having greater attribution.
-To generate a hard, binary heat map (either a pixel is influenced or not), we can threshold $D_k^\mathbb{R}$ as
+where $k$ is the $k^\text{th}$ word and $\tilde{F}^{(i)\downarrow}_{t_j,k,\ell}[x,y]$ is shorthand for $F^{(i)\downarrow}_t[x, y, \ell, k]$, bicubically upscaled to fixed size $(w, h)$.\footnote{We show that aggregating across \textit{all} time steps and layers is indeed necessary in Section~\ref{appendix:obj_attr}.} Since $D_k^\mathbb{R}$ is positive and scale normalized (summing normalized values preserves linear scale), we can visualize it as a soft heat map, with higher values having greater attribution.
+To generate a hard, binary heat map (either a pixel is influenced or not), we can threshold $D_k^\mathbb{R}$ as where $\mathbb{I}(\cdot)$ is the indicator function and $\tau \in [0, 1]$.
+See Figure~\ref{fig:daam} for an illustration of DAAM.